 Recent major presentation include at the American Choral Directors Association National Conference, the Modern Language Association, Festival 500 Choral Symposium, and the CUNY Graduate Theory Symposium on Music and Metaphor.
 Doerries’ research on chemosynthetic deep-sea ecosystems is published in the journals Deep-Sea Research and Marine Ecology.

 As a conductor, Mark Doerries served as director of the Indiana University Children’s Choir Chamber Chorus, with which he appeared with the Bloomington Chamber Singers and the Bloomington Early Music Festival.
-He was also assistant conductor and chorus master to the Indiana University Opera Theater and Ballet, and intern conductor of the Mendelssohn Chorus of Philadelphia.
+He was also an assistant conductor and chorus master with the Indiana University Opera Theater and Ballet, and intern conductor of the Mendelssohn Chorus of Philadelphia.
 As guest vocalist, Doerries performed with New Music Ensemble of the Simón Bolívar Symphony Orchestra of Venezuela and assisted in digital visualizations for performances of Carmina Burana in São Paulo, Brazil.

 Doerries previously served as the Director of Choral and Vocal Music at Olney Central College and Music Director of All Souls Unitarian Universalist Church of Indianapolis before his appointment to Notre Dame.

 BS, College of William and Mary [Music, Biology], 2003